Mandolinist, neurosurgeon among winners of 2012 "Genius" grants

 * Bow maker Benoit Rolland, whose experimentation with new designs and materials to create bows for the violin, viola and cello rivals "the quality of prized nineteen century bows and meets the artistic demands of today's musicians."

-* Boston Children's Hospital pediatric neurosurgeon Benjamin Warf, 54, who according to the foundation is "revolutionizing the treatment of intracranial diseases in very young children."
+* Boston Children's Hospital paediatric neurosurgeon Benjamin Warf, 54, who according to the foundation is "revolutionizing the treatment of intracranial diseases in very young children."

 (Reporting By Chris Francescani; Editing by Cynthia Johnston and Todd Eastham)